marcuwynu23/pydaffodil/README.md

-# Daffodil CLI
+# PyDaffodil

-`daffodil-cli` is a reusable deployment framework for Python, designed to simplify the process of deploying applications to remote vps servers.
+`pydaffodil` is a reusable deployment framework for Python, designed to simplify the process of deploying applications to remote vps servers.

 ## Features